District Administration

 email: jdebolt@d155.org

-Justin DeBolt joined District 155 in January 2022 as the director of career experiences, a position spearheading the district’s career experience program.
-He will lead efforts to provide more real world experiences for students and enhance community partnerships which aligns to the district’s strategic plan.
+Justin DeBolt joined District 155 in January 2022 as the director of community partnerships and district safety, a position spearheading the district’s career experience program.
+He leads efforts to provide more real world experiences for students and enhance community partnerships which aligns to the district’s strategic plan.
 Previously, DeBolt served as the coordinator of career training at McHenry County College for five years developing a similar career exploration program.
 Originally starting his career as a police officer for the city of McHenry, he is aware of the importance of community collaboration in relation to individual success.
 DeBolt holds a bachelor’s degree in business management from Illinois State University and a master’s in educational business administration with a focus on educational entrepreneurship from the American College of Education.

 Julie Duncan